canonical/ubuntu-pro-client/docs/tutorials.rst

 offerings and how Pro helps to secure your system.

 * :ref:`Part 1: Introduction to the main Pro Client commands <tutorial-commands>`
 * :ref:`Part 2: Explore your system's security with Pro <security-tutorial>`

 Further tutorials
 =================

-These stand-alone tutorials provide a bit more experience with common tasks.
-Once you are comfortable with the basics and want to start exploring other things you can do with ``pro``, these tutorials are ideal.
+Once you are comfortable with the basics and want to start exploring other things you can do with the Ubuntu Pro Client, you can work through our further tutorials.

 They are not sequential, so you can approach them in any order you like!

-* :ref:`Create an Ubuntu FIPS Docker image <tutorial-fips-docker-image>`
 * :ref:`Host your own APT news <host-own-apt-news>`

 ..  toctree::